vivschmidt/Spark_Streaming_Tutorial/README.md

 # Show total no of words of a document
 scala> words.collect

-# Show total number of words incl multiples
+# Show total no of words incl multiples
 scala> words.count()